lucas-gustavoc/my-own-sass-gridsystem/README.md

 To accomplish that, just add the class `.no-nested-padding` to your row instead of `.no-padding`.

-We know what you are thinking now: Whow, what if I want to remove padding from all rows, will I need to put these boring `.no-padding` no every row?
+We know what you are thinking now: Wow, what if I want to remove padding from all rows, will I need to put these boring `.no-padding` to every one?
 The answer is NO!

-To set a global configuration about padding, just put your entire body's html inside a div with the classes `.ssg-global-settings` (remember: SSG stands for Simple-Sass-Gridsystem) and `.no-padding`.
+To set a global configuration about padding, just put your entire body's html code inside a div with the classes `.ssg-global-settings` (remember: SSG stands for Simple-Sass-Gridsystem) and `.no-padding`.
 You will get something like that:

 ```html
 <html>